swapnilmishra/sudoku/README.md

 * [Material ui loader and snackbar](www.material-ui.com) are used, rest of the CSS was handrolled.

 ## Initial state
-Right now it uses a fixed set/state for inital is data which [predefined statically](https://github.com/swapnilmishra/sudoku/blob/master/src/Init.js) for now but can be generated if required.
+Right now it uses a fixed set/state for inital data which is [predefined statically](https://github.com/swapnilmishra/sudoku/blob/master/src/Init.js) for now but can be generated randomly if required.